9072997/uvhost/README.md

 ### **How do I use this?**
 * [Make sure you have IPv6 connectivity](https://ipv6-test.com/)
 * Make sure you don't have a firewall blocking incoming connections to your IPv6 address.
 Once you have your server running, you can check [here](http://www.ipv6scanner.com/cgi-bin/main.py).
 * Access your service at your-ipv6-address.withfallback.com.
-You must include all possible zeros in the IPv6 address and use a dash "-" rather than a colon as the seperator.
+You must include all possible zeros in the IPv6 address and use a dash "-" rather than a colon as the separator.
 For example, if your IPv6 address was `2001:db8::1:0:0:1` you would use `2001-0db8-0000-0000-0001-0000-0000-0001.withfallback.com`.
 * NOTE: you can also use subdomains.
 They will point to the same address.
 Ex: `foo.2001-0db8-0000-0000-0001-0000-0000-0001.withfallback.com`

 ### **Can I use a custom DNS name?**